leksro/Scraping-for-location-and-time/README.md

 # PDF Text Information Extractor
-Scraping for Artists' location and peak time periods in PDFs and Web
+Scraping for Artists' location and peak time periods in PDFs.

 This Python script extracts information such as author names, dates, and locations from a PDF document.
 It utilizes the PyPDF2 and spaCy libraries for PDF text extraction and named entity recognition.